Home

 21. Ye cannot drink the cup of the Lord, and the cup of devils: ye cannot be partakers of the Lord's table, and of the table of

-So, this brings up the question - "exactly when did Christ die?".
+So, this brings up the question - "Exactly when did Jesus and The Apostles eat the bread and the wine. and Jesus die?"

 Was it the 13th of Abib (the day of preparation for the Passover) or the 14th Abib (the Passover)??